 In addition to courses needed to receive your teaching license, you’ll fulfill requirements for at least one endorsement area while attending Drake.
-An advisor will work with you to see which courses from your undergraduate transcript may count toward an endorsement.
-The number of courses you will need to take to complete an endorsement will depend on how many of your undergraduate courses fulfill the endorsement requirements.
+Contact the School of Education Coordinator of Graduate Admission for a transcript review to see which courses from your undergraduate transcript may count toward an endorsement.
+The number of courses you will need to take to complete an endorsement will depend on how many of your undergraduate courses fulfill state requirements.

 For more information about the MST program, contact: